walid-mze/TP_S4/README.md

 ## Folder Structure

-TP_S4/ ├── TP1_Mamze_walid/ │ ├── main.cpp # Contains all the solutions for TP1 exercises ├── TP2_Mamze_walid/ │ ├── main.cpp # Contains all the solutions for TP2 exercises
+TP_S4/TP1_Mamze_walid/main.cpp # Contains all the solutions for TP1 exercises ├── TP2_Mamze_walid/ │ ├── main.cpp # Contains all the solutions for TP2 exercises

 ## How to Run the Files